fynnfluegge/doc-comments-ai/README.md

 ## ✨ Features

-- 📝 Generate documentation comment blocks for all methods in a file
+- 📝 &nbsp;Generate documentation comment blocks for all methods in a file
   - e.g. Javadoc, JSDoc, Docstring, Rustdoc etc.
-- ✍️ Generate inline documentation comments in method bodies
+- ✍️ &nbsp; Generate inline documentation comments in method bodies
-- 🌳 Treesitter integration
+- 🌳&nbsp; Treesitter integration
-- 💻 Local LLM support
+- 💻&nbsp; Local LLM support
-- 🌐 Azure OpenAI support
+- 🌐&nbsp; Azure OpenAI support

 > [!NOTE]
 > Documentations will only be added to files without unstaged changes, so nothing is overwritten.